AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 # **Objective**
 This sample will help you to create a Spectrum Web Component (SWC) based UXP plugin.
 It includes setting up the project, integrating the SWC components, and mounting it over the host applications - Photoshop and XD.

-Start by learning about [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/index.html)
+Check out the [UXP docs](https://developer.adobe.com/photoshop/uxp/2022/uxp-api/reference-spectrum/swc) and read more about Adobe [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/index.html)

 # **Getting started**